 The city initially proposed a new multi-modal facility as early as 2010.
 The current vision was selected and realized in 2011, and Clearscapes was selected as project architect.
 The project design began in 2013.

 Steve Schuster, FAIA and founding principal of Clearscapes, has led the effort in revitalizing countless historic structures nationally.
-For nearly 30 years, he has also had a business relationship with Frank Werner, Director of Business Development with the Building Solutions group at CRH.
+For nearly 30 years, he has also had a business relationship with one of the Directors of Business Development with the Building Solutions group at CRH.
 Due to their history of project collaboration, we offered support to Steve and Clearscapes in the design of the exterior skin for curtain wall, glass, and masonry.

 “The benefits of long-term relationships are numerous,” said Frank Werner.
 “The bottom line is that you work with the friends who have been there through the good times and the tough times.”

 Members of the Building Solutions team also had extensive business relationships with people at Skanska.
-Frank introduced Oldcastle BuildingEnvelope®, A CRH Company, to the project team, and Skanska introduced CRH to the glazing subcontractor.
+Oldcastle BuildingEnvelope®, A CRH Company, was introduced to the project team, and Skanska introduced CRH to the glazing subcontractor.
 Together they discussed the benefits of working with a single source for product manufacturing and provided design assistance and technical expertise on the curtain walls.
 This laid the ground work for CRH’s early involvement with the project.

-“By having the supplier involved early, the architect was able to come up with a solution to detail his high profile feature – the saw tooth curtain wall – on the front elevation,” said Werner.
+“By having the supplier involved early, the architect was able to come up with a solution to detail his high profile feature – the saw tooth curtain wall – on the front elevation,” said Frank Werner.
 “With our wide range of products and production facility capabilities, it kept the budget in line and the delivery on time.”

 Such complex transit projects such as the Raleigh Union Station are ideal for early supplier involvement due to their complexity, scale, and the number of people impacted during design and construction.